Kevin64/asset-information-and-registration/README.md

 - Iconography - 1:1

-This capability allows organizations to tailor the program to their specific needs.
+This capability allows organizations to tailor the program visuals to their specific needs.